ShaunHoward/baxter_rrt/README.md

 # potential_fields
 Merry the robot with potential fields for joint control for EECS 499 Research Project.

+# install rospy
+* add it to your shell path

 # install Cython, PCL for Python
 * sudo apt-get install python-dev build-essential
 * Download latest release from http://cython.org and untar it to ~/libraries